 - The Death and Life of the Great Lakes begins with European settlement of the Great Lakes region.
 How might a different historical starting point change the perspective of invasive species impacts or the direction of future decision-making about the Great Lakes?
 How might that shift of view deepen or challenge the story that unfolds or offer new directions for environmental justice and equity?
 How might it change a sense of who (or what) has expert knowledge about the Great Lakes region?

-Contact Laura Perry (Project Assistant, Environmental Justice in a Multispecies World) at email@example.com with any questions about the essay contest.
-And don’t forget to submit your essays to multispeciesUW@gmail.com by December 20th!
+Contact Laura Perry (Project Assistant, Environmental Justice in Multispecies Worlds) at firstname.lastname@example.org with any questions about the essay contest.
+And don’t forget to submit your essays to multispeciesUW@gmail.com by May 10th!